Display and referential questions: Frequency of turns

 The use of referential questions in classroom discourse promotes a significantly higher number of speaking turns as compared to the usage of display questions.

 It is often assumed that display questions are less engaging than referential questions.
 However, depending on the process of how the teacher uses the display questions, and what they achieve from those processes, display questions can become an effective teaching variable in lessons.

 Duration between turns

-Responses to display questions have been found to be rather prompt in requiring only factual recall.
+Responses to display questions have been found to be rather prompt in that they only require factual recall.
 Referential questions are known to elicit higher-order responses resulting from critical thinking.
 Thus, there is typically a longer wait-time between turns where referential questions are involved.

 However, responses to referential questions do not always take the form of complex utterances.
 The following example is a case in point: